linode/apl-docs/docs/inst-azure.md

 title: Install on Azure
 ---

-The following example shows the minimal values to deploy Otomi (with all apps) on a Kubernetes cluster in Azure.
+The following example shows the minimal chart values to deploy Otomi (with all apps) on a Kubernetes cluster in Azure.

 ```yaml
 cluster: